Click on each of the seven individual icons or tiles for more information.

 Milling and Paving Operations: Milling and paving operations are progressing in various areas along Central Avenue.
 On-street parking, alternating eastbound and westbound lanes of Central Avenue, and side streets will have limited access and various closures.
 One lane of Central will remain open in each direction.
 Crews will be working near traffic, and motorists should use additional caution while traveling in the area.
 Commuters should expect delays and seek alternate routes where necessary.

 Parking: Parking is not permitted in areas where milling and paving operations are taking place, and these areas are marked with “no parking” and “tow away zone” signs.
 Vehicles will be towed at owner’s expense if parked in these zones.
 Drivers are encouraged to look for “no parking” signs throughout the corridor where construction is taking place.
 Drivers should park in free parking spots on side streets one block north and south of Central.

 Split Phase Signal Timing at Intersections: Various intersections under construction will temporarily have split phase timing in place, which will cause delays.
 This type of traffic pattern is used primarily to provide safe left turns for traffic.
 Traffic traveling in one direction is allowed to go straight-through, right, or left while traffic in all other traveling directions waits; this is intentional for the above noted reason.

-Rio Grande: Intersection work continues, expect delays for commuters.
-One lane remains open in each direction.
+Rio Grande: Final phase of intersection work is scheduled through September.
+One lane remains open in each direction, expect delays.

 Presbyterian Hospital Area Work: Those needing hospital access are encouraged to reroute to Lead/Coal to minimize construction and traffic related delays.